How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Solution: If you make a mistake, stop.
 Call us.
 There are specific affidavits (Statement of Fact) that can sometimes correct a minor error, but let the experts handle it.

-• Scenario: Your driver’s license says “Robert J. Downey” but you write “Bob Downey” on the MCO.
+• Scenario: your driver’s license says “Robert J. Downey” but you write “Bob Downey” on the MCO.

-• Result: Rejection.
+• Result: rejection.
 The names must match the ID or LLC documents character-for-character.

 Sometimes a dealer trades a vehicle to another dealer before selling it to you.